A Survey on Group Fairness in Federated Learning: Challenges, Taxonomy of Solutions and Directions for Future Research: Background

 \subsection{Federated Learning}

-Federated Learning is an approach to training machine learning models that enables multiple devices or organizations to collaborate without sharing their raw data \cite{Federated_Learning_Avg, flsurvey}.
+FL is a decentralized approach to training machine learning models that enables multiple devices or organizations to collaborate without sharing their raw data \cite{Federated_Learning_Avg, flsurvey}.
 This paradigm was introduced to address privacy concerns, data security issues and high communication costs associated with traditional centralized machine learning methods, where data from various sources is aggregated in a single location for training.

 In FL, the model training process is decentralized.
 Each participating device, referred to as a client, downloads a global model from a central server.
 The client then trains the model locally using its own data and subsequently sends only the updated model updates back to the server.
 The central server aggregates these updates from all clients to improve the global model.
 This iterative process continues until the model converges.